m2web/gitinternals/drop-commits.md

-# Dropping Commits
+# Dropping (Deleting) Commits

-To demonstrate how to drop commmits, let us assume we have a repository with the following branch state:
+To demonstrate how to drop (delete) commmits, let us assume we have a repository with the following branch state:

 ```bash
     M1 <- M2 <- M3 <- M4